The Ultimate Guide on Collecting Unpaid Invoices

 If you worry that you won't get paid on time, it might be a good idea to ask for the payment before you start working.
 You can do this by sending an advance invoice or a deposit invoice for a partial payment.

 You also need to explain why you are asking for the prepayment, since clients may not agree with this.
-One of the most common reasons for a downpayment is to cover project-related expenses, including material and other operational costs.
+One of the most common reasons for a down payment is to cover project-related expenses, including materials and other operational costs.

 If you only offer one way to pay, it's likely that the client won't be able to pay you.
 This could be because they don't know how to use that system or because it will take them time to figure it out, which will delay payment.

 To stop this from happening, give them a number of choices.
-Stripe, Paypal, Crypto, Venmo, Payoneer, Credit Card, Bank Transfer are all common options.
+Stripe, PayPal, Crypto, Venmo, Payoneer, credit card, and bank transfer are all common options.

 Here are some tips to help you deal with unpaid invoices: